Skip to main content

 Stress Treatment at Wongu Health Center

-At Wongu Health Center, we see patients dealing with stress and anxiety every day — from work burnout and caregiving fatigue to PTSD and chronic worry.
-As Southern Nevada's first MD-OMD Unified Medical Clinic, we take a comprehensive approach that combines acupuncture with herbal medicine, lifestyle guidance, and when appropriate, coordination with your primary care provider.
+At Wongu Health Center, we see patients dealing with stress and anxious feelings every day — from work burnout and caregiving fatigue to chronic worry.
+Our licensed OMDs take a whole-person approach that may combine acupuncture with herbal medicine, herbal teas, and lifestyle guidance.

 Whether your stress shows up as insomnia, headaches, digestive issues, or just a constant feeling of being overwhelmed, acupuncture can help your body find its way back to balance.